Asuk1/WeatherMotion/README.md

 # WeatherMotion
-A forecasting weather app with sensor motion
+A simple forecasting weather app with sensor motion First assignement at GriffithCollege